John L. Balderston: Screenwriter

-Later Years
+Later years

 In 1948, he co-wrote a novel about Caesar and Cleopatra, A Goddess to a God.

 Balderston did a treatment of Red Planet which became Red Planet Mars (1952).
 In 1952, he was appointed lecturer in drama at the University of Southern California.

-In 1953, it was announced Balderston and the heirs of Peggy Webling had settled a lawsuit with Universal over Frankenstein Under their original contract, they were to be paid $20,000 plus 1% gross of any films that resulted from their work, including any sequel – and there were several Frankenstein films.
+In 1953, it was announced Balderston and the heirs of Peggy Webling had settled a lawsuit with Universal over Frankenstein.
+Under their original contract, they were to be paid $20,000 plus 1% gross of any films that resulted from their work, including any sequel – and there were several Frankenstein films.

-He died of a heart attack in Beverly Hills in 1954.
+He died of a heart attack in Beverly Hills on March 8, 1954.